Negative Symptoms – Self help Skills

 Self Help Skills for Negative Symptoms of Schizophrenia

 Nowadays doctors tend to think of schizophrenia as having two kinds of symptoms.
 The positive symptoms include things like hallucinations such as hearing voices and delusions like paranoid thoughts whilst the negative symptoms include lack of motivation, social withdrawal and apathy.
 Whilst the positive symptoms tend to be more dramatic and will often prompt swift action by the Mental Health Service the negative symptoms are more insidious in their effect but can often be just as disabling, in some cases moreso, than the positive ones.
-There is more about negative symptoms on our advice sheet Understanding Negative Symptoms.
+There is more about negative symptoms on our information sheet Understanding Negative Symptoms.

 The first line of defence against positive symptoms is antipsychotic medication which is effective in about 70-80% of cases.
 Unfortunately we do not have such ready treatments for the negative symptoms.
 Although some of the newer antipsychotics and antidepressants are thought to give some relief, the evidence is not conclusive and certainly they do not have such a marked effect on the negative symptoms as the antipsychotics do on the positive ones.
-See our advice sheet on Treatments for Negative Symptoms for more on this.
+See our information sheet on Treatments for Negative Symptoms for more on this.

 So in the absence of really effective treatments from the medications we need to think about other ways in which people with schizophrenia can improve their lives when faced with the negative symptoms.